 Amazon PPC is also for first party and third party sellers.
 To clarify, vendors and sellers have separate meanings.
 First party sellers use Vendor Central.
-These sellers are larger businesses in size, like manufacturing distributors, and they sell products to Amazon, not Amazon’s customers.
+These business are larger businesses in size, like manufacturing distributors, and they sell products to Amazon, not Amazon’s customers.

 Third party sellers, the most common type of Amazon sellers, use Seller Central.
 They sell products directly to customers or shoppers on Amazon.
 Third party sellers have the choice to choose either the individual or professional plan.
 So be sure to choose professional to be eligible for PPC.
-The main ads these sellers use is the Sponsored Products method.
+The main ads these business use is the Sponsored Products method.

 Essentials To Know Before You Go

 You have to understand the basics of Amazon PPC, or else you will be lost.
 You must know the terminology and actions to take early on.
-To me, the 5 essential parts of this tool you should know are: targeting, keywords, search terms, bidding, and campaigns.
+To me, the 5 essential parts of this tool you should know are: targeting, keywords, terms, bidding, and campaigns.

 While it may seem contrary, negative keywords can be used to discount certain search terms for keywords.
-This can save sellers money in ad costs because it lowers the amount of non buyers clicking on ads, wasting your money.
+This can save businesses money in ad costs because it lowers the amount of non buyers clicking on ads, wasting your money.